Work closely with field leaders

 The board advises the academic directors on all matters of research and teaching in accordance with the standards and rules of Bucerius Law School, including the Code of Conduct and Study and Examination Regulations.

-Corinna Coupette is a Research Assistant at the Max Planck Institute for Tax Law and Public Finance in Munich.
-Her research focuses on Empirical Legal Studies, Legal Data Science, and Artificial Intelligence and Law.
+Corinna Coupette is a researcher at the Max Planck Institute for Tax Law and Public Finance in Munich and the Max Planck Institute for Informatics in Saarbrücken.
+Her research focuses on modeling and data analysis for legal and technological networks.

 Margaret Hagan is Director of the Legal Design Lab and a lecturer at the Stanford Institute of Design (the d.school).
 She was a fellow at the d.school from 2013-2014, where she launched the Program for Legal Tech & Design, experimenting in how design can make legal services more usable, useful and engaging.